-In line with this commitment, WSSC Water issues green bonds in accordance with its Green Bond Framework, a guide to the management of "green-bonded" projects.
+In line with this commitment, WSSC Water issues green bonds per its Green Bond Framework, a guide to managing "green-bonded" projects.
 The framework addresses the four components of the Green Bond Principles, as provided by the International Capital Market Association: Use of Proceeds; Evaluation and Selection Process; Management of Proceeds; and Reporting.